broadinstitute/cromwhelm/terra-batch-libchart/README.md

-`terra-batch-libchart` is a Library Chart that configures the C-BAS service, and reverse proxy.
+`terra-batch-libchart` is a Library Chart that configures the C-BAS service and reverse proxy.

 To update, run: